Connect to on-premises file systems with Azure Logic Apps

 If you don't already have a connection to your file system, you're prompted to create a connection.

-Property Required Value Description Connection Name Yes <connection-name> The name you want for your connection Root folder Yes <root-folder-name> The root folder for your file system, such as a local folder on the computer where the on-premises data gateway is installed, or the folder for a network share that the computer can access.
+Property Required Value Description Connection Name Yes <connection-name> The name you want for your connection Root folder Yes <root-folder-name> The root folder for your file system, for example, if you installed your on-premises data gateway such as a local folder on the computer where the on-premises data gateway is installed, or the folder for a network share that the computer can access.

 The root folder is the main parent folder, which is used for relative paths for all file-related actions.

-Authentication Type No <auth-type> The type of authentication that your file system uses, for example, Windows Username Yes <domain>\<username> The username for your previously installed data gateway Password Yes <your-password> The password for your previously installed data gateway gateway Yes <installed-gateway-name> The name for your previously installed gateway
+Authentication Type No <auth-type> The type of authentication that your file system uses, for example, Windows Username Yes <domain>\<username> The username for the computer where you have your file system Password Yes <your-password> The password for the computer where you have your file system gateway Yes <installed-gateway-name> The name for your previously installed gateway

 When you're done, choose Create.